unicef/publicgoods-toolkit/adoptability.md

 here.

 Having a documented API as part of a service is very important.
 APIs make many things possible.
 The read-only side of an API enables sophisticated analytics, reports, and notifications, for example.
 The read-write side opens up the possibility of interacting with the system's data in ways beyond what the regular user interface allows.
+If the data in the system matters at all, eventually someone will want to work with that data in a programmatic way, and the only way to do that effectively at scale -- meaning scale for volume or for application to new areas -- is through an API.

+APIs from Finerac and Mifos X enabled those inclusive financial inclusion DPGs to scale to support numerous use cases -- from traditional banks to digital-first neo banks and wallet/payment providers -- from over 400 institutions in 40 countries.
-If the data in the system matters at all, eventually someone will want to work with that data in a programmatic way, and the only way to do that effectively at scale is through an API.
-The non-profit Population Services International (PSI) learned that many health ministries and other non-profits were using DHIS2 with Microsoft PowerBI for data visualizations, but the process for moving data from DHIS into the popular PowerBI product was cumbersome.
-DHIS's well documented API enabled PSI to partner with BAO Systems to create [programmatic connectivity to Microsoft PowerBI](https://community.dhis2.org/t/dhis2-to-powerbi-connector-is-ready-check-out-the-video-test-it-use-it-and-give-us-feedback/37043) APIs from Finerac and Mifos X enabled those inclusive financial inclusion DPGs to scale to support numerous use cases -- from traditional banks to digital-first neo banks and wallet/payment providers -- from over 400 institutions in 40 countries.
-(See also the section
+The non-profit Population Services International (PSI) learned that many health ministries and other non-profits were using DHIS2 with Microsoft PowerBI for data visualizations, but the process for moving data from the DPG DHIS2 into the popular PowerBI product was cumbersome.
+DHIS2's well documented API enabled PSI to partner with BAO Systems to create [programmatic connectivity to Microsoft PowerBI](https://community.dhis2.org/t/dhis2-to-powerbi-connector-is-ready-check-out-the-video-test-it-use-it-and-give-us-feedback/37043).
+The DPG [Avyantra](https://www.avyantra.com/) uses machine learning to improve diagnoses of infants affected by neonatal sepsis.
+Their application's modular approach and use of APIs make it more easily [extendable to diagnosis of other critical medical conditions in neonates, infants and children](https://digitalpublicgoods.net/registry/avyantra-health-technologies.html).
+The DPG DHIS2 is also being used in [new sectors like education and logistics](https://dhis2.org/education).
-"Extensibility" below (TBD: make that a real reference)[LINK] for how APIs are commonly used to develop extension modules.)

 In some cases, the API could be as simple as an "export" button, causing a spreadsheet to be downloaded (usually in CSV --